arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/11) Introduction to LangChain - Building Generative AI Apps & Agents/6) LangChain Ai Agents and Agentic System/3)ReactAgents.md

 ===========
    how about dubai.

-here it understand they are asking bangalore or dubai
+here it understand  whether they are asking bangalore or dubai

  question 3: